munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

    - Metrics → Azure Metrics Explorer
 4. **Visualization & Alerting:** Azure Monitor dashboards track real-time performance, with rule-based alerts triggering incident response workflows.

+A single trace ID flows through the entire conversation lifecycle—from the initial request to the orchestrator, through agent invocations, function tool calls, and external API services.
+Each component creates child spans under the parent trace, allowing you to reconstruct the complete execution path and identify where latency or errors occurred across agents and auxiliary services.

 ## Observability for LLM and Agent Systems